SHoward225/mini-projet-docker/README.md

 student_list application has two modules:

-- The first module is a REST API (with basic authentication needed) who send the desire list of the student based on JSON file
+- Module 1: It's a REST API written in Flask (with basic authentication needed) who send the desire list of the student based on JSON file
-- The second module is a web app written in HTML + PHP who enable end-user to get a list of students
+- Module 2 : Its's a web app written in HTML + PHP who enable end-user to get a list of students

 ## The need

 My work was to :
+1) Write the Dockerfile of api
+2) Write the docker-compose
-1) build one container for each module
+3) build one container for each module
-2) make them interact with each other
+4) make them interact with each other
-3) provide a private registry
+5) provide a private registry

 ## My plan